CHC52015 Diploma of Community Services

 - All learners must be at least 18 years of age.

-- All learners must complete have a minimum Certificate IV qualification or higher or equivalent.
+- All learners must have completed a minimum Certificate IV qualification or higher or equivalent.

 - All learners must be an existing worker in a Disability, Mental Health, Community Services, Youth Work or Aged Care setting.